 - 89 retweets

 - 1.09% engagement

-RBS joining in on ‘#GradHour’ is working well and allowing them to reach new users in the relevant areas.
-Recent results are showing great engagement in terms of likes and retweets, because they’re using the right language.
+RBS joining in on ‘#GradHour’ is working well and allowing it to reach new users in the relevant areas.
+Recent results are showing great engagement in terms of likes and retweets, because it is using the right language.